How I Moved On From a Heartbreak – Part 3: Forgiveness, Closure and Moving On

 No matter how I tried to give him the benefit of the doubt, a part of me still blamed him for what happened.
 He had played with my feelings and betrayed this trust.
 All the promises he made in the past were just empty words.
 I felt like his pawn in this whole game.
 I was angry at him.
 I was resentful.

 Beyond that… I was angry at myself.
-If he was supposedly a jerk, then I was angry I even allowed myself to be fooled by a jerk.
-If he was irresponsible, I was angry I was blind enough to leave my heart in the hands of an irresponsible person.
+If he was supposedly a jerk, then I was angry that I even allowed myself to be fooled by a jerk.
+If he was irresponsible, I was angry that I was blind enough to leave my heart in the hands of an irresponsible person.
 All in all, I was mad that I had not taken proper care of myself.
 I had let myself get hurt.
 I had let myself down.

 Last year (3 months ago in Dec 2009), I realized if I wanted to truly move on, I needed to forgive him… and myself.
 I was dragging the past emotional baggage around like a dead carcass all this while, punishing myself.
 The hate was still inside me.
 Only by forgiving him, was I forgiving myself.